vojay-dev/vojay-dev.github.io/_posts/2024-03-14-starcraft-data-pipeline.md

 ![Airflow web interface]({{site.baseurl}}/images/blog/2024-03-14-06.png)

 Congratulations 🎉, you have a pragmatic, local Airflow environment.
-The warnings in the web interface show up because you are automatically using the `SequentialExecutor` and a [SQLite](https://www.sqlite.org/){:target="_blank"} database in standalone mode, so of course this is not meant for production usage.
+The warnings in the web interface show up because you are automatically using the `SequentialExecutor` and a [SQLite](https://www.sqlite.org/){:target="_blank"} database in standalone mode, so of course **this is not meant for production usage**.

 You can stop the standalone process with `control+c`.